jonnew/Oat/README.md

 	         ─────────────────────────             ─> record
 ```

 Each component of the simple-tracker project is an executable defined by its input/output signature.
-Here is each component, with a corresponding IO signature.
-Below, the signature, usage information, example usage, and configuration options are provided for each component.
+Below, the signature, usage information, examples, and configuration options are provided for each component.

 #### `frameserve`
 Video frame server.
 Serves video streams to named shard memory from physical devices (e.g. webcam or gige camera) or from disk.